mattkentz/node-travel-diary/README.md

 # node-travel-diary
-REST API written in Node and Express.
+REST API written in Node 5 and Express 4.

-Clone the repo and deploy using node server.js.
+Client-side app build using Angular 1.5.

+# Scripts
+## Deploy
+Deploy using `npm start`